mkrol1997/PixelPerfect/README.md

 ________
 # Overview

-The **PixelPerfect Web App** is a sophisticated tool that harnesses the power of AI models to elevate image quality, reduce image artifacts, and enhance image resolution.
+The **PixelPerfect Web App** is a sophisticated tool that harnesses the power of AI models to elevate image quality, reduce image artefacts, and enhance image resolution.

 ## Technologies Used